LightningCreations/lclib/doc/io/IOWrapper.md

 Represents a InputStream that reads from a raw C File Handle.
 The handle is owned and usually opened by the input stream.
 Additionally the file is closed in its destructor.

 If multiple FileInputStreams are open to the same resource, (Until 1.3): the behavior is undefined (As of 1.3): the files read from the resource independently of each other.

-If a FileOutputStream is open to the same resource as a FileInputStream it is unspecified if calls to write affect calls to read.
+If any the lifetime of any `FileInputStream` objects overlaps the lifetime of a `FileOutputStream` and both are opened to the same File resource, the behavior is undefined.

 #### Base Class</h4> ####
 Extends (public) InputStream